Kotik112/Blog-Rest-API/README.md

 ## API Endpoints
 - All endpoints have a prefix of ```/api/v1/```.
 The base URL is omitted in the endpoints below.
-- Make sure to register and login to test the API endpoints.
+- Make sure to register and login to recieve a functional JWT.
+Use the JWT to authorize yourself to the endpoints that require admin role.

 ### Authentication
 | Endpoint        | HTTP Method | Description                                        |